-The U.S. electric transmission grid consists of more than 200,000 miles of high-voltage lines (144 Kilovolts and greater).
+The U.S. electric transmission grid consists of approximately 200,000 miles of high-voltage lines (144 Kilovolts and greater).
 Redundancy is built into the transmission system, creating a network, to provide electric companies with alternative power paths in emergencies and to efficiently access electricity generation—even from other power suppliers—to provide customer service.
 Reliable electric service depends on a strong transmission system.

 Investing in Transmission

 EEI members have a long history of making cost-effective investments in needed and beneficial transmission infrastructure.
 These investments ensure the reliable electric service that homes and businesses expect, while also supporting competitive wholesale electricity markets and a greener generation portfolio.
 This dedication to build a transmission grid to support 21st century demands provides numerous consumer benefits, while on average remaining the smallest portion of an electric customer’s bill.